psy0rz/alpinebox/README.md

 Installation by just writing the official image to the disk is the easiest way:

 * Boot any Linux distro via CD, USB.
 Or use a rescue-boot if you use some kind of VPS hosting provider. (example screenshot below)
+* It doesn't matter if this linux distro has UEFI or legacy boot, the image contains both and should always boot. (you can even switch between uefi and legacy afterwards)
 * Download the imager:
 ```
 # wget https://boot.datux.nl/image